Dealing With Anxiety

 Your scent is comforting — but you don’t want to encourage chewing clothing.
 Transfer your smell onto things they’re allowed to chew and cuddle.

 • Toss a few favorite toys into your laundry basket so they smell like you.
+Leave them in there for a few days and rotate them.

 For toy-based redirection (especially with mouthy puppies), see: Smells Like Success →